-- Quarterly completion of the Artifacts is encouraged, but users will be sent a reminder e-mail every 6 months to report any changes to responses and progress in implementation.
+- Quarterly completion of the Artifacts is encouraged.
 Existing users should click the "Update our ACC" button on the ACC Summary screen to report these changes.
 You will not need to retake or complete a blank ACC.
 The most recently submitted ACC forms the basis for this new "update."
 Carefully review each section, record changes to data, and click the "Save Section" button at the bottom of each screen.
-Once review and changes are complete, click "Submit" on the ACC Summary screen to store and add this new data to the organization's ongoing record.
+Once review and changes are complete, click "Submit" on the ACC Summary screen to store the new data.

 The Artifacts of Culture Change Downloadable Version - A blank version of the tool for download.

 Each provider will only be able to access an organization's individually stored data and will not be able to view Artifacts responses of peers.
-However, the online collection of consistent and measurable variables facilitates the use of data in the aggregate to report on culture change implementation measures and benchmark data for homes throughout the country by multiple characteristics (such as home size, market concentration, staff hours and census data).
-The most recent reports are available through 2012.
-Visit Reports for more information on accessing this longitudinal reporting.
+However, the online collection of consistent and measurable variables facilitates the use of data in the aggregate to report on culture change implementation measures and benchmark data for homes in multi-organizational chains.
+Visit Reports for more information on this benchmark reporting.

 The Development of the Artifacts of Culture Change Tool - This is the full report written for CMS who funded the project explaining rationale for the tool, how the tool was developed including the point scale selected, and a large Source Information table which gives backup for each item such as where that practice can be located around the country and any research found supporting items.